Manual error tracking installation

 Error tracking enables you to track, investigate, and resolve exceptions your customers face.

-If you're using a different SDK or the API, you can manually capture errors by using the capture API or calling the capture method to capture an $exception event with the following properties:
+If you're using the API or an SDK without exception autocapture or capture_exception method, you can manually capture errors by using the capture API or capture method to capture an $exception event with the following properties:

 PropertyDescription